May 10, 2012

 These comments are further evidence of the growing concern that more discussion, not less, is needed on these controversial measures.
 The ability of MPs to review and scrutinize the contents of this bill has been severely curtailed unjustifiably.
 Stiffer sentencing measures ignore the best evidence on public safety, crime prevention, and corrections.
 As well, no clear cost estimate has been provided for this punishment-oriented approach, which will cost taxpayers billions in correctional spending because of the vast increase in mandatory sentencing.

 Another regressive step is the proposed changes for eligibility requirements for pardons.
-Under current legislation, the duration of the waiting period prior to your being eligible to submit your application for a pardon to the Parole Board of Canada depends on the nature of the offense, as folloWs:
+Under current legislation, the duration of the waiting period prior to your being eligible to submit your application for a pardon to the Parole Board of Canada depends on the nature of the offense, as follows:

 • A summary non-sexual offense carries a 3-year waiting period.